-Accidents happen, often resulting in injuries.
-It is either your fault or the fault of someone else.
+Slip and fall accidents happen, often resulting in injuries.
+It is either your fault or the fault of the landowner.
 It might be something you could have controlled or something that is totally out of your control.
 Thus, many people keep on wondering whether or not they have the options to pursue a legal course of action.
 This is especially true in case of a slip and fall injury.
 It is difficult to prove who was at fault in such a case.
-There are thousands of slip and fall cases reported in the U.S. each year and many people are seriously injured in these.
-From falling on the floor, slipping through the stairs or any other such accident, slip and fall cases happen due to many causes.
+There are thousands of slip and fall cases reported in the U.S. each year and many people are seriously injured.
+From slipping on the floor in a grocery store, falling down the stairs or any other such accident, slip and fall cases happen due to many causes.
 However, it is sometimes difficult to prove that the owner of the property is at fault and their negligence or carelessness led to the falling or slipping which is the reason behind your injury.

 Liability in Slip and Fall Cases